NickHeiner/jscodemod/README.md

 * When writing a complex transform with jscodeshift, you end up wrapping it in a bash script, which becomes painful.
 * This tool allows you to use a babel plugin directly.

 For more detail, see [Comparison with JSCodeshift](docs/comparison-with-jscodeshift.md).
+To see more things that you can do easily with jscodemod that you can't do easily with jscodeshift, see [Recipes](docs/recipes.md).

 ## CLI Usage
 To specify which files to run on, pass a set of [globby](https://www.npmjs.com/package/globby) patterns.
 Depending on your shell, you may need to wrap the patterns in single quotes to prevent shell expansion: